emadrid-at-ccm/modern-cpp/3.5/Class4-post.md

 The interested student may perform several worthy experiments, for example:

-0. Count the comparisons `std::sort`, for example, sorting a container whose elements compare incrementing a counter, the same with swaps or moves
+0. Count the comparisons in `std::sort`, for example, sorting a container whose elements compare incrementing a counter, the same with swaps or moves
 1. Invoke `std::sort` with a container whose comparison operator is "opaque" to the compiler, and measure the relative performance hit.
 2. Invoke `std::sort` with a container whose element move or swap operations in an opaque way to the compiler, measure the performance hit.
 3. Do a type-dispatch `mysort` function that will call `std::sort` or this non-random access quicksort.